<?xml version="1.0" encoding="utf-8"?>

 FAQs

-What are the types of end users?
+How does accessibility shape the definition of end users?